 Australian Academy of Science and Australian Academy of Technology and Engineering together with an implementation task force, are committed to working with all stakeholder group to help them achieve change.

 If you are interested in being involved in the implementation of Women in STEM Decadal Plan or wish to get in contact, contact the Women in STEM implementation taskforce via email or add yourself to the implementation mailing list.

-The Australian Government has asked the Australian Academy of Science and the Australian Academy of Technology and Engineering to develop a Women in STEM Decadal Plan.
-The purpose of the plan is to provide a 10-year roadmap for achieving sustained increases in women’s STEM participation and retention from school through to careers.
+At the request of the Australian Government the Australian Academy of Science and the Australian Academy of Technology and Engineering worked together to develop a Women in STEM Decadal Plan, with the purpose of creating a 10-year roadmap for achieving sustained increases in girls and women’s STEM participation and retention from school through to careers.

 © 2019 Australian Academy of Science